 Also Read: NEW LG 75 Mini LED Gaming TV Review

-What makes the g2 different is that now that it has a heatsink, it allows the TV to actually be brighter than any other OLED TV. that we’ve had before, max.
-After using last year’s C1 oled, the peak brightness is now 1000 nits.
+It has a heatsink, which allows the TV to be brighter than any other OLED TV that we’ve had before.
+After using last year’s C1 LED, the peak brightness is 1000 nits.

-I didn’t think I would notice much of a difference, but I was wrong as soon as I turned this on.
-It was noticeably brighter than the C1.
-Not only does this mean that the overall picture is brighter, but the image looks so much better; the highlights are elevated but not washed out. and the colours really pop; this gives the entire image and screen a more vibrant look without compromising on those black levels.
+I didn’t think I would notice much of a difference, but I was wrong as soon as I turned LG G2 on.
+It was noticeably brighter than the LG C1.
+Not only does this mean that the overall picture is brighter, but the image looks so much better; the highlights are elevated but not washed out.
+And the colors really pop and give the entire image and screen a more vibrant look without compromising on those black levels.

-The HDR content looks great here, and this is where you’ll really notice the peak brightness, so anything with the Dolby Vision or HDR logo is likely to support HDR.
-You’re able to turn this on in the console settings to make the most out of the TV.
-Not everything is in HDR; there’s still a lot of HDR content out there to watch.
-And, based on what I’ve seen so far, the G2 does an incredible job of displaying a relatively clear image, so normally sdr content appears noisy or grainy.but the A9 Gen 5 chip seems to clear that up and leave us with a pretty decent image.
+The HDR content looks great, and you’ll really notice the peak brightness, so anything with the Dolby Vision or HDR logo is likely to support HDR.
+You need to turn it on in the console settings to make the most of the TV.
+The LG G2 does an incredible job of displaying a relatively clear picture, so normally SDR content appears noisy or grainy.
+But the A9 Gen 5 chip seems to clear that up and leave us with a pretty decent picture.

-If you want to be blown away by the picture quality, just stick any HDR animated movie on.
-So I mentioned that I’ve watched about ten movies on here so far, and that’s not an exaggeration; when I test these TVs out, they literally become my primary TV for the next two weeks for the entire family.
-I’ve been watching a variety of content over the last few weeks to test it out. and there’s not a single time where I felt this TV was lacking in terms of the picture quality during the day being bright enough to see what’s on the screen.
-There are no compromises here, and at night, where you’re more likely to notice issues with the dark scenes in the movie, again, it’s been perfect. is the only issue
+So I mentioned that I’ve watched about ten movies on LG G2 so far, and that’s not an exaggeration; when I test these TVs out, they literally become my primary TV for the next two weeks.
+I’ve been watching a variety of content over the last few weeks to test it out.
+And there’s not a single time where I felt LG G2 was lacking in terms of the picture quality during the day being bright enough to see what’s on the screen.
+There are no compromises here, and at night, where you’re more likely to notice issues with the dark scenes in the movie, again, it’s been perfect.

-that I’ve personally found with this TV is the fact that it’s only a 65-inch model instead of the 77-inch.
+The only issue that I’ve personally found with this TV is the fact that it’s only a 65-inch model instead of the 77-inch.
 I’m used to the picture quality, which isn’t the problem here; it’s the overall enjoyment of the larger screen that I’m used to.
-It’s safe to say that a 65-inch screen is just too small for my room.

 Gaming on LG G2

-This gives us more bandwidth for gaming, although if you’re on the PS5 or Xbox One X, you won’t really see a difference.
-Now, every game, whether it’s a fast-paced fps or a story-driven game, just looks insane.
-On the G2, that extra brightness really shows here; in fact, I had to dial it back a little bit just so I could record this.
+It gives us more bandwidth for gaming, although if you’re on the PS5 or Xbox Series X, you won’t really see a difference.
+Every game, whether it’s a fast-paced FPS or a story-driven game, just looks insane.
+The extra brightness really shows here; in fact, I had to dial it back a little bit just so I could record this.
 The motion handling is on par with what we’ve seen before, which is very good, especially for gaming.

-Then we have the LG Game Optimizer Mode, which is an overlay that we get when pressing the settings button on the remote control.
-From here, you can see the current frame rate and whether VR is running, or you can go ahead and tweet the picture profiles.
-To be honest, I usually set this up when I get the TV.
+When pressing the settings button on the remote control, we have the LG Game Optimizer Mode, which is an overlay.
+Here you can see the current frame rate and whether VR is running, or you can go ahead and tweet the picture profiles.

-I never used it again, and we can of course see the frame rate and the resolution of the game just by pressing the green button on the remote control multiple times.
+We can see the frame rate and the resolution of the game just by pressing the green button on the remote control multiple times.
 One thing to note, which might not be a big deal for most, is that BFI, or black frame insertion, is no longer included at 120 hertz, only at 60 hertz.

 You can enable OLED motion in the settings, which will help with the motion handling, but it will drastically reduce the brightness of the screen.
-Although this doesn’t work when VRR is enabled, if you are looking for one of the best TVs out there for gaming on both the Playstation 5 and the Xbox One Series X, you will struggle to beat this TV.
+Although this doesn’t work when VRR is enabled, if you are looking for one of the best TVs out there for gaming on both the PlayStation 5 and the Xbox Series X, you will struggle to beat LG G2 TV.

-This is obviously a TV, and the chances of you using it as a productivity or work monitor are pretty slim.
-There’s nothing stopping you from using it this way.
-If you wanted to, the colour reproduction of the screen is incredible. if you wanted to use this for editing.
-You definitely could, although my Macbook Pro and the TV are capable of 120 Hz.
-The hdmi port on the side of my Mac is actually limited to 60 Hz; this is not the fault of the TV; it is the fault of Apple.
+It’s obviously a TV, and the chances of you using it as a productivity or work monitor are pretty slim.
+There’s nothing stopping you from using it as a productivity monitor.
+The color reproduction of the screen is incredible; if you wanted to use it for editing.

 Smart Home Integration

-The g2 is distinguished by the inclusion of AirPlay and various app integrations.If you wanted to connect your iPhone, iPad, or Macbook to your TV without using cables.Well, you can just hit the “Airplay” icon and within a few seconds, There is a noticeable input delay when doing it this way.
+It has AirPlay and various app integrations, so if you wanted to connect your iPhone, iPad, or MacBook Pro to your TV without using cables, you could just turn on Airplay, and within a few seconds, your Apple device would be connected, but there would be a noticeable input delay.
 So you wouldn’t want to use this for work, but sharing images or your screen is absolutely fine.
-Not only that, but it also works with Amazon Alexa and Google Home, and you can integrate it with your existing apps, rooms, or routines.
+It also works with Amazon Alexa and Google Home, and you can integrate it with your existing apps, rooms, or routines.

-If you wanted to, you could use your hands-free assistance for searching for movies or TV shows, and one of my favourite features is the Home Kit integration.
-So once set up, you can turn the TV on and off from the control centre on your phone.
+You can use your hands-free assistance for searching for movies or TV shows, and one of my favorite features is the Home Kit integration.
+So once set up, you can turn the TV on and off from the control center on your phone.
 This might seem a little gimmicky at first, but pair this with a routine, and you can turn all of your lights on and off in one go.

-Next are my hdr picture settings I really only use these for Netflix or the other streaming apps; again, these are just minor tweaks to the default settings.
-As for me, they are pretty good out of the box, and finally, the gaming settings I probably spend 90 percent of my time on the PS5, as the Xbox doesn’t get much play time at the moment, but these are the settings I use for both consoles.
+Next are my HDR picture settings.
+I really only use these for Netflix or the other streaming apps; again, these are just minor tweaks to the default settings.
+As for me, they are pretty good out of the box, and finally, the gaming settings I probably spend 90 percent of my time on the PS5, as the Xbox doesn’t get much play time at the moment, but above are the settings I use for both consoles.

 Menu and Home Screen

-If you’re after the best TV that you can buy right now that you want to use for movies and gaming and maybe even some productivity, the LG G2 is 100% the one to go for.
-It’s the most expensive, but you are getting more features than last year’s g1 and c1, plus a brighter panel and that five-year warranty.
+If you want the best TV that you can buy right now that you can use for movies, gaming, and maybe even some productivity, the LG G2 is 100% the one to go for.
+It’s the most expensive, but you are getting more features than G1 and C1, plus a brighter panel and that five-year warranty.